moderndatacompany/dataos.info/docs/resources/stacks/talos/recipes/bigquery.md

             - '--ref=main'
     ```

-    To know more information about each attribute, please refer to the Configuration Page.
+    To know more information about each attribute, please refer to the Talos [Configuration](/resources/stacks/talos/configurations/service/) Service.

 - Apply the Service manifest by executing the below command: